HDFGroup/hdf5/doc/linux-coding-style.md

 locations and some common work such as cleanup has to be done.
 If there is no cleanup needed then just return directly.

 Choose label names which say what the goto does or why the goto exists.
+An example of a good name could be `out_free_buffer:` if the goto frees `buffer`.
-An example of a good name could be `out_free_buffer:`{.docutils .literal} if the goto frees `buffer`{.docutils .literal}.
-Avoid using GW-BASIC names like `err1:`{.docutils .literal} and `err2:`{.docutils .literal}, as you would have to renumber them if you ever add or remove exit paths, and they make correctness difficult to verify anyway.
+Avoid using GW-BASIC names like `err1:` and `err2:`, as you would have to renumber them if you ever add or remove exit paths, and they make correctness difficult to verify anyway.

 The rationale for using gotos is: